openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

 I cannot imagine a scenario where we could leave the big tent and continue to dedicate time to the efforts we have in place.

-Without the legitimacy we have from being part of the big tent we will not get the investment required to deliver and enhance security within OpenStack
+Without the legitimacy we have from being part of the big-tent we will not get the investment required to deliver and enhance security within OpenStack.

 ## Moving Forward
 For starters, I think it's clear by now that **I want the Security Project to have the opportunity to